 Those little doodles of 3D squares you like to do turned into furniture in our 1981 issue.
 We used ceramic tiles on wooden frames to create these pieces.
 We used them to display plants and, though not every house had furniture like this, there was certainly an emphasis on geometric patterns in the ’80s.

 We created this hinged room divider back in 2012 and while room dividers have always existed they’ve never exactly taken off.
 They’re great in certain spaces like a studio apartment but can be tricky in other spaces.
 If you like the room dividers and want to add one to your home, then you’ll get some great ideas from these 12 incredible room dividers.

 Shuffleboard courts popped up all over the place back in the 1950s but the game never really took off.
 A number of old school gymnasiums, hotel pool areas and cruise ships still have shuffleboard courts.
 Tabletop shuffleboard has become en vogue lately as a bar game.
 Our 1958 cover featured a court in the basement as part of an entertainment space.
 Tile companies sold the courts, which could be laid fairly easily.

 Let the games spill out to the backyard with these 12 tremendous games you can play at home.

 Big Top Circus Room

 This elaborate circus-themed basement room graced the cover of our October 1968 issue and you’ve got to admire the level of detail that went into creating this room.
 A hi-fi emerged from a wood cutout of a traditional steam calliope, which is an old whistle.
 Take a look above the boy and you’ll notice that the cellar windows have become a cage for the lions.

 Elsewhere a support column is disguised as a giraffe and the bubble lights look like balloons.
-Themed rooms haven’t ever really taken off because eventually the kids get older but it can be fun to visit themed rooms, like these space-themed houses you can stay in.
+Themed rooms haven’t ever really taken off because eventually the kids get older but it can be fun to visit themed rooms.

 Infinity Table ’00